MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/redis-support.md

 ## How it works

-Spring Cloud Azure will first build one of the following types of credentials depending on the application authentication configuration:
+Spring Cloud Azure first builds one of the following types of credentials depending on the application authentication configuration:

 - `ClientSecretCredential`
 - `ClientCertificateCredential`
 - `UsernamePasswordCredential`
 - `ManagedIdentityCredential`

-If none of these types of credentials are found, the credential chain via `DefaultTokenCredential` will be used to obtain credentials from application properties, environment variables, managed identity, or IDEs.
+If none of these types of credentials are found, the credential chain via `DefaultTokenCredential` is used to obtain credentials from application properties, environment variables, managed identity, or IDEs.
 For more information, see [Spring Cloud Azure authentication](authentication.md).

 ## Configuration